Lee Wai Lim

-Lee Wai Lim (李威廉 (lei^{5} wai^{1} lim^{4}), born 5 May 1981) is a former Hong Kong professional football player and coach.
-He is the brother of current Lee Man player Lee Hong Lim.
+Lee Wai Lim (李威廉 (lei^{5} wai^{1} lim^{4}), born 5 May 1981) is a former Hong Kong professional footballer and coach.
+He is the brother of former professional footballer Lee Hong Lim.

 A former Hong Kong Footballer of the Year winner in 2009, Lee pleaded guilty in 2018 to one count each of accepting an advantage and conspiracy to defraud.
 He was sentenced to 180 hours of community service for his crimes.

 Club career

 Tai Po

 Lee joined Tai Po in the third division in 2003 after being discovered by Tai Po's secretary Chan Ping.
 He stayed with the team as it progressed to the First Division in 2007 and turned professional.
 During his time as an amateur, he worked as a shopping mall security guard.

 2009 Hong Kong FA Cup

 Lee scored the penalty against Fourway to take Tai Po to the final of the Hong Kong FA Cup.

 In the final, Lee Wai Lim scored a free kick and helped Tai Po beat TSW Pegasus 4:2 and thus became the first district team to win the trophy.
 Lee Wai Lim also won the title of Man of the Match.

 His last match for Tai Po FC was a friendly against his new employers South China on 13 June 2009 at Mong Kok Stadium.
 Tai Po lost the game.
 Lee Wai Lim scored a penalty which he won himself.

 Lee was awarded Hong Kong Player of the Year award on 12 June 2009 and received a HK$45,000 prize.